Thursday, September 21, 2023

 Python dictionary is mutable; i.e., you can add new items and change their values.
 To update elements in a dictionary, you can use the assignment (=) operator.

-For example, you can update the Name item in student4 dictionary by using this statement students4['Name'] = 'CodeItBro'.
+For example, you can update the Name item in the student4 dictionary by using this statement students4['Name'] = 'CodeItBro'.

 students4 = dict([